 Completing the COVID-19 Surveyor Worksheet:

-Similar to the AAAASF Standards Manuals, the COVID-19 Surveyor Worksheets are AAAASF program-specific and reference the specific citable standards based on program type.
+Similar to the QUAD A Standards Manuals, the COVID-19 Surveyor Worksheets are QUAD A program-specific and reference the specific citable standards based on program type.

 For each item on the tool, surveyors must select “Yes” or “No” from the options located in the fourth column titled “Compliant” on the attached Word document.
 Please note that “N/A” is not an option as these requirements apply across all programs.
 For each item on this tool where you select “No” as the response, you must mark at least one applicable standard in the standards manual as deficient.
 Please provide any additional information about your answer in the fifth column titled “Surveyor Comments/Notes”.
-This column should also be used to identify any areas in which you have concerns or questions for the AAAASF staff to review.
-Please note that some items are mapped to more than one AAAASF standard.
+This column should also be used to identify any areas in which you have concerns or questions for the QUAD A staff to review.
+Please note that some items are mapped to more than one QUAD A standard.

 If non-compliance is observed, surveyors should select the most appropriate standard(s) to cite based on individual scenarios/observations encountered during the survey process.
 After completion of the COVID-19 Surveyor Worksheet, surveyors must cite the corresponding deficiency in the standard manual.
 The Covid-19 Surveyor Worksheet must be returned electronically with the Surveyor Handbook for review.